Temporal discretization: Explicit-time integration

 This methods evaluates the function $F(\varphi)$ at a current time.

 Formulation

 The evaluation using explicit-time integration is given as:

 And is referred as explicit integration since $\varphi^{n+1}$ can be expressed explicitly in the existing solution values, $\varphi^{n}$:

-Here, the time step ($\Delta t$) is restricted by stability limit of the solver (i.e., time step is limited by the Courant–Friedrichs–Lewy condition.
-To be accurate with respect to time, same time step should be used in all the domain and to be stable, the time step must be the minimum of all the local time steps in the domain.
+Here, the time step ($\Delta t$) is restricted by the stability limit of the solver (i.e., time step is limited by the Courant–Friedrichs–Lewy condition).
+To be accurate with respect to time the same time step should be used in all the domain, and to be stable the time step must be the minimum of all the local time steps in the domain.
 This method is also referred to as "global time stepping".

 Examples

 Many schemes use explicit-time integration.
 Some of these are as follows: